 Building a long-term investing portfolio includes defining goals, establishing asset allocation, and managing a portfolio.
-Here are tools to help.
+Whether you're entirely self-directed or you enlist the help of a professional, here are some tools to help.

+Retirement Calculator.
 Many investors start the process of planning a long-term portfolio by using a retirement calculator to help them refine specific goals.
-Dara Luber, Senior Manager, Retirement, TD Ameritrade, recommends the TD Ameritrade Retirement Calculator as a tool that can help you get started.
-Luber says, "To get started, locate the Retirement Calculator on our web site and launch the tool, following the instructions every step of the way."
+Dara Luber, senior manager, retirement at TD Ameritrade, recommended the TD Ameritrade Retirement Calculator as a tool that can help.
+“To get started, locate the Retirement Calculator on the TD Ameritrade website, launch the tool, and follow the instructions every step of the way,” Luber said.

 To get a better grasp on your overall portfolio, you might consider gathering all your long-term assets.
 This means collecting statements for bank accounts, brokerage accounts, and retirement accounts.

-"It can be beneficial to consolidate accounts to make management easier," says Luber.
+“It can be beneficial to consolidate accounts to make management easier,” Luber pointed out.
 For example, you may have an old 401(k) from a previous employer, an IRA at the bank, and your current retirement plan from work.
-You can leave these accounts where they are, possibly consolidate them into your existing retirement plan, or move them all into a single account like a Rollover IRA.
+You can leave these accounts where they are, possibly consolidate them into your existing retirement plan, or move them all into a single account like a rollover IRA.

-Once you’ve defined your goals, collected your assets, determined your asset allocation, and diversified your portfolio, you’re done with the bulk of the hard work.
-The next step is managing your portfolio, which involves periodic rebalancing to ensure your investments continue to align with your goals and risk tolerance.
+Once you’ve defined your goals, collected your assets, determined your asset allocation, and diversified your portfolio, you’ve done a lot of the heavy lifting.
+The next step is managing your portfolio, which involves periodic reviews and potential rebalancing to keep your investments aligned with your goals and risk tolerance.

 There are numerous resources and tools to help you set goals, determine asset allocation, and manage your portfolio.
 Finally, risk management and a long-term perspective can help you stay on track.
-Remember, long-term investing isn’t about timing the market, but time in the market.
+If you choose to do things on your own, make sure you utilize all the tools today’s platforms offer.
+And should you need a hand, know that access to financial professionals is right at your fingertips.

 for thinkMoney ®